 Check the thermostat for proper calibration and battery supply.
 There’s nothing like a failing thermostat in the dead of winter, so ensure that the thermostat is ready to serve you year round.
 Though replacing batteries is fairly easy, checking the calibration may require an expert’s help.

-Furnace repair is available at a high quality and affordable price through Hansen Air Pros.
+Furnace repair is available at a high quality and affordable price through Hansen Super Techs.
 Most furnace repairs can benefit from a good cleaning.
 Check out our blog on how to clean a furnace or heat pump.

 Set Up Your Fall Maintenance Visit Today!